Wenger takes to water in Cambridge punt

 The 68-year-old - who has been tipped for the vacant Real Madrid manager's job - boarded a punt with friends and family on Saturday.

-But the Frenchman gave no clues on his next move during the 50-minute trip, boating firm boss Tony Monks said.
+But the Frenchman gave no clues on his next move during the 50-minute trip, boating firm boss Trevor Monks said.

 Indeed, Wenger was paired with a punter who was "not a football fan" so he wouldn't be hassled.